 Obtaining high-quality images and video from below the waves is crucial to understanding more about the marine environment.
 But there are challenges involved, beyond just the obvious requirement to keep camera electronics dry!

-Most cameras for use underwater are mounted on or contained with remotely operated vehicles (ROVs) which are usually attached by a tether to a surface vessel, allowing power and control to be delivered and image data to be transmitted.
-While some ROVs are operated cable-free, or even autonomously (the options for transmitting wireless data are explained in more detail in our blog, The Internet of Underwater Things) this often means relying on expensive or inconsistent technology.
+Most cameras for use under water are mounted on or contained within remotely operated vehicles (ROVs) which are often attached by a tether to a surface vessel, allowing power and control to be delivered and image data to be transmitted.
+Others may be operated cable-free; you can read more about the options for transmitting wireless data in our blog, The Internet of Underwater Things.

-Transmitting images along the long cables lengths involved, requires specialist technology.
+If long cables lengths or tethers are involved, specialist technology is required.
 Camera processor boards can be used to process image signals at the point of capture and convert data into a format more suitable for transmitting along long cables.
 One such technology is High-Definition Visually Lossless CODEC (HD-VLC™), developed by Semtech, which can transmit high-definition still images and video along coax cables of up to 700m, even when slip rings are used.
 Active Silicon manufactures boards and cameras which incorporate this technology and are ideal for such long-reach image capture.